peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 6. Repeat the above steps using Firefox, Opera, Edge & Safari browsers.
 7. Repeat the above steps using a mobile device if possible.

-    * **Test Results: PASS**
+#### Test Notes
 The footer is located at the bottom of the screen when little content is present and scrolls down when more content is added.
 The Contact Us option links to the correct page and all social media links are working and link to the correct pages, opening in a new tab.

 Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
 Repeated tests using a Samsung Galaxy S8 mobile device with no issues.

+#### Test Results
+* **PASS**

 ### Test-004 : User Registration
 Test the form validation functions correctly and that duplicate users are detected and reported back.
 Also check that the user is correctly added to